LssLn/KeepAnEyeOnIt-Salary_Checker/readme.md

 			<p align="center">
 					<img src="https://i.imgur.com/ujqRg8n.png">
 				</p></li>
-			<li>Print all the months for all the registered years, also giving data for expenses and gains in total and for each year.
+			<li>Print all the months for all the registered years, also giving data for expenses and gains in total and for each year.<br>If a month or a year has a negative ingain, a warning is displayed.
 			<p align="center">
 					<img src="https://i.imgur.com/SmHqdSf.png">
 				</p></li>
-			<li>Print all the months for the selected year
+			<li>Print all the months for the selected year.<br>If a month or the year has a negative ingain, a warning is displayed.
 			<p align="center">
 					<img src="https://i.imgur.com/hE2PXzW.png">
 				</p></li>